 WHAT CAN I EXPECT DURING A TYPICAL BOWEN TREATMENT SESSION?

-In a typical Bowen treatment session, the client lays on a massage table, fully clothed, in a very relaxing open concept environment.
-The practitioner will do gentle movements over muscle and connective tissues to induce a response from the body.
-The treatment typically lasts 45 minutes to an hour, +/-, depending on the needs of the client.
+In a typical Bowen treatment session, the client lays on a treatment table, fully clothed, in a very relaxing open concept environment.
+The practitioner will do gentle movements over muscle, tendons and ligaments to induce a response from the body.
+The treatment typically lasts 45 minutes to an hour.

 HOW OFTEN DO I NEED TO GET TREATMENT?